statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .5. complete the Inventory required by regulation 5; and

 .6. be certified as ready for recycling by the Administration or organization recognized by it, prior to any recycling activity taking place.

 ### Regulation  9

 ####Ship Recycling Plan

+Treedt in werking op een nader te bepalen tijdstip

 A ship-specific Ship Recycling Plan shall be developed by the Ship Recycling Facility(ies) prior to any recycling of a ship, taking into account the guidelines developed by the Organization.
 The Ship Recycling Plan shall: